martin-ali/chefs-kiss-site/ChefsKiss/Tasks.md

 - [x] Only one review per person
 - [x] Image size limit
 - [ ] Decouple the ingredient form add JS script
+- [x] Author shouldn't be able to review their own recipe
+- [ ] Remove all web models from the services
+- [ ] Profile picture
+- [ ] Caching
+- [ ] Admins approve writer applications

 ## Optional